 No one loves my fiddle leaf fig trees more than I do.
 Except maybe mealybugs.
 The first time I spotted one, I had no idea what I was looking at.
 Have you seen mealybugs on a fiddle leaf fig tree?

-Since I didn’t know what the bugger was, I didn’t know it had a familial colony nearby.
+I had never seen mealybugs on a fiddle leaf fig tree before, and since I didn’t know what the bugger was, I didn’t know it had a familial colony nearby.
 I didn’t know it could attract other pests, harm, and even kill my plants.
 And I didn’t know what—if anything—I should do about the pest.
 So I walked away.

 Instead, move your plant outdoors if conditions allow.
 This solution lets natural predators of the mealybug control colonization.
 If you can’t get your fiddle leaf fig trees outside, consider bringing the outdoors in.
 I bought live ladybugs on Amazon and released them in my sunroom to eat mealybugs.

 Experts also recommend dipping a cotton swab in rubbing alcohol and touching each white bug you find.
 The only problem?
 Sometimes,the pesky little guys are hard to find.

 Non-Obvious Places Mealybugs Hide and Colonize Undetected